About OSCAR

 Design

 OSCAR is split into four Work Packages of research.
-In the first two Work Packages, across five hospital sites we will:
+In the first two Work Packages, across four hospital sites we:

-1. Observe renal clinicians' appointments with patients and carers who choose to take part, interview renal clinicians, and evaluate information and decision making resources given to patients.
+- Observed renal clinicians' appointments with patients and carers who chose to take part, interviewed renal clinicians, and evaluated the information and decision making resources given to patients.

-2. Video-record 60-80 consultations between 20 renal clinicians and patients (and carers) who choose to take part, survey patients and carers and renal clinicians on their consultation and decision making process, and interview patients (and carers) on their experience of communication and decision making.
+- Video-recorded 60-80 consultations between c.20 renal clinicians and patients (and carers) who chose to take part, surveyed patients and carers and renal clinicians on their consultation and decision making process, and interviewed patients and carers on their experience of communication and decision making.

-3. Design training for renal clinicians.
-This will be co-produced with Stakeholder Panel (patients, carers, clinicians, educators and commissioners) and integrate the findings, evidence and theory from the first two stages of research, and refined through ‘think aloud’ interviews with renal clinicians
+Using findings from these Work Packages, we then designed training for renal clinicians, working closely with a Stakeholder Panel (patients, carers, clinicians, educators and commissioners) and integrating the findings, evidence and theory from the first two Work Packages, and refined the training through ‘think aloud’ interviews with renal clinicians.

-4. Pilot the training in a sixth renal unit, using pre and post training surveys to find out renal clinicians' views/experiences, video-record post-training consultations to determine whether and how it is put into practice, and finally further refine the training to prepare for full evaluation.
+Finally, we piloted the training with renal clinicians, using pre and post training surveys and qualitative interviews to find out renal clinicians' views/experiences, further refine the training, and prepare for a full evaluation.

 Dissemination

-We will share our findings in open-access journal publications, linked blogs, conference presentations, policy/media briefings, freely-available plain English summaries, and a short video.
-Follow us on Twitter @OSCAR_study to keep up to date.
+We will be sharing our findings in open-access journal publications, linked blogs, conference presentations, policy/media briefings, freely-available plain English summaries, and a short video.
+See Publications and presentations for updates.
+Follow us on Twitter @OSCAR_study.